predictable-labs/ryugraph/tools/wasm/examples/browser_in_memory/README.md

-# Kuzu WebAssembly In-Browser Example
+# Ryu WebAssembly In-Browser Example
-This example demonstrates how to use the Kuzu WebAssembly build in a web browser.
+This example demonstrates how to use the Ryu WebAssembly build in a web browser.
 The example uses the asynchronous JavaScript API to interact with the WebAssembly module.

 ## Usage
 ### Install Dependencies